pulp/pulpcore/staging_docs/admin/learn/settings.md

-### UPLOAD_PROTECTION_TIME and TMPFILE_PROTECTION_TIME
+### UPLOAD_PROTECTION_TIME, TMPFILE_PROTECTION_TIME and TASK_PROTECTION_TIME

-Pulp uses `uploads` and `pulp temporary files` to pass data from the api to worker tasks.
+Pulp uses `tasks`, `uploads` and `pulp temporary files` to pass data from the api to worker tasks.
 These options allow to specify a timeinterval in minutes used for cleaning up stale entries.
 If set to 0, automatic cleanup is disabled, which is the default.